 In extreme cases, diastasis recti can be corrected during a cosmetic surgery procedure known as an abdominoplasty.

 A Diastasis Recti looks like a ridge, which runs down the middle of your belly area.
-The protruding bulge can stretch from the bottom of your breastbone to your belly button, and increases with muscle straining.
-Diastasis Recti is not a hernia - a umbilical hernia and diastasis recti can co-exist, but are not related.
+Some have likened the protrusion to, "about to have an alien burst from the mid section area".
+Is this an alien baby?
+No. The protruding bulge is called a Diastasis Recti and it is not a hernia.
+A umbilical hernia and diastasis recti can co-exist, but are not related.

-Also known as abdominal separation or recti split - is a disorder defined as a separation of the rectus abdominis muscle into right and left halves.
+Definition: Diastasis Recti, also known as, abdominal separation, divarication of the recti, rectus distension or recti split, is defined as a separation of the rectus abdominis muscle into right and left halves.
 Normally, the two sides of the muscle are joined at the linea alba at the body mid-line.
 It is essentially a cosmetic condition, with no associated morbidity or mortality.
 A diastasis recti may appear as a ridge running down the mid-line of the abdomen, anywhere from the xiphoid process to the umbilicus.
 It becomes more prominent with straining and may disappear when the abdominal muscles are relaxed.

 Performing a Quick Test for Diastasis:

 Healing the connective tissue is all about putting it in a better (narrow) position, bringing blood flow to it and protecting it when doing any type of activities so it is not being stretched nor does it have any intra-abdominal force or pressure on it.

 A study in 1988 was conducted to determine if exercises could reduce the amount of separation in the rectus abdominis muscles.
 After a six week trial, results were shown that exercising greatly reduced the amount of the distasis.